-- $\rightarrow$ In the short term, there is a large absolute policy gap across all four scenarios, which ultimately exhausts the entire carbon budget from 2030.
+- \Rightarrow In the short term, there is a large absolute policy gap across all four scenarios, which ultimately exhausts the entire carbon budget from 2030.
 It will be challenging to bridge this gap with policies that take time to have an effect, such as vehicle fleet policies that only tend to affect new vehicles, or infrastructure that takes time to plan and construct.
-Demand-management and modeshift policies that can be implemented quickly will be key. - $\rightarrow$ In the longer term, recent policy announcements have significantly reduced the uncertainty around emissions from light duty vehicles, meaning the absolute policy gap could be relatively small in some scenarios.
-However, significant uncertainty remains in relation to larger HGV emissions, with a requirement to find a zero-emission solution that can start to be rolled out during the 2030s.
+Demand-management and modeshift policies that can be implemented quickly will be essential - → In the longer term, recent policy announcements have significantly reduced the uncertainty around emissions from both light and heavy-duty vehicles, meaning the absolute policy gap by 2050, could be relatively small in some scenarios.
+However, a requirement to find a zeroemission solution that sees a significant level of transition to zero-emissions HGVs pre-2035, is necessary to remain within the carbon budget.